meerkat-manor/rediOps/docs/developer_update.md

 # Developer update flow

-_This document is intended to cover the scenario where the **rediops** contents change including references to OpenAPI specifications._
+_This document is intended to cover the scenario where the **devops** file contents change including references to OpenAPI specifications._

 _This document under construction._